 If you are using MySQL, you don’t need to worry about VARCHAR2.

-But, you have to find the difference between VARCHAR and VARCHAR2 if you are using Oracle database management system.
-Here, both are the different terms.
+But, you have to find the difference between VARCHAR and VARCHAR2 if you are using the Oracle database management system.
+Here, both are different terms.

 In Oracle, VARCHAR is reserved to redefine in the future to distinguish empty and NULL string.
 On another end, in VARCHAR2, NULL and an empty string are considered as same.
-Apart from this, both string data types behave same.
+Apart from this, both string data types behave the same.

-As VARCHAR is preserved for future and can be redefined, it is not advisable to use VARCHAR.
+As VARCHAR is preserved for the future and can be redefined, it is not advisable to use VARCHAR.
 If your projects rely on an empty string and NULL string being the same, VARCHAR2 is most suitable.